fredwu/datamappify/README.md

 end
 ```

-In the above example, both repositories deal with the `User` data model.
+In the above example, both repositories deal with the `ActiveRecord::User` data model.

 ### Repository APIs